Innovative Iron Award: Software Update Boosts Speed and Productivity for Cat’s 303.5 CR Mini Excavator

 Photos provided by Caterpillar.

 Caterpillar is always on the forefront of cool mini excavator tech.
 Need we mention stick steer?
 Or what about Cat’s entry level grade control system Ease of Use?
 Still not convinced?
 Check out Cat’s now obscure Xtra Tool Carrier (XTC) model.
-Here’s more techy mini ex coolness from Cat: The company just announced at Utility Expo last week that its next generation compact radius 303.5 CR mini hydraulic excavator can get a notable performance bump with no wrench required.
+Here’s more techy mini ex coolness from Cat: The company announced at Utility Expo in September that its next generation compact radius 303.5 CR mini hydraulic excavator can get a notable performance bump with no wrench required.
 A new software update improves the machine’s transient travel speed by up to 25 percent, helping operators reposition faster and boost productivity by as much as 35 percent depending on the application.
-From the press announcement:

 Faster Acceleration, Same Top Speed